CiscoDevNet/codemotion-rome-2017/README.md

 5. [**Deploy a Cisco Spark Integration on Heroku** (15 min)](labs/SPARK-5-Deploy-a-Cisco-Spark-Integration.pdf): as introduced in previous labs, Cisco Spark Integrations and Bots concretize Cisco Spark’s extensibility.
 Cisco Spark Integrations let your applications request permission to invoke the Cisco Spark API on behalf of other users.
 In this lab, we’ll go through an existing NodeJS example that displays the name of Cisco Spark users.
 We will deploy it on Heroku, and register it as a Cisco Spark Integration.

 ## Add SMS and Voice to your apps using Tropo APIs

-In these labs serie, you'll learn to give a voice to your code and send SMS in batch by taking several steps: create an inbound Voice channel for your application, attach a Tropo phone number to your application, create outbound sessions dynamically to mix Voice an SMS..
+In this labs serie, you'll learn to give a voice to your code and send SMS in batch by taking several steps: create an inbound Voice channel for your application, attach a Tropo phone number to your application, create outbound sessions dynamically to mix Voice an SMS..

 6. [**Create a Voice Machine** (15 min)](labs/TROPO-1-Create-a-Voice-Machine.pdf): Tropo is a cloud API that allows you to automate communications over the phone and SIP VoIP networks.
 Both voice and SMS are supported, and no telephony knowledge is needed.
 In this lab, you will learn the basics of how to use Tropo.
 You'll create a simple Tropo application, get a Tropo number in a country of your choice, and build a simple Voice Machine controlled by your code.